pnp/blog/content/post/office-add-ins-community-call-april-14-2021.md

 from the invocation object.
 Is there a way to get the current value from the cell along with the address?**\
 We suggest that you use the onCalculated event which is called when custom functions are calculated.
-Here\'s an example:
+Here's an example:
 ``` {.lia-code-sample .language-javascript}
 async function onCalculated(event) {
  await Excel.run(async (context) => {